wellsilver/realdb/README.md

 # usage

-download server.py and run in location of choosing, it will create a ``data folder`` and a ``settings.json`` with the settings
+download server.py and run in location of choosing, it will create a ``data`` folder and a ``settings.json`` with the settings

 To connect the server, download realdb.py and use

-realdb.py example: (showcases all functions)
+realdb.py example:

 ```python
 import realdb